 "Don't be a slave to the rankings." - Sun Tzu (probably)

 Let's play some trivia.
 Unnamed Quarterback #1 has an Average Draft Position of QB8, while Unnamed Quarterback #2 is ranked QB14.
-Obviously, Quarterback #1 is the better target in your draft, right?
+Obviously, you should be targeting Unnamed Quarterback #1 in your draft, right?
 Not necessarily.

-Basically, remember this: It's okay to study the rankings, but they shouldn't dictate your each and every move.
+Remember this: It's okay to study the rankings, but they shouldn't dictate your each and every move.
 Make sure you're using ALL the information presented, or else you'll end up reaching for a carbon copy of a player that could have fallen into your lap later on.
 Editors note: It's helpful to know a players ADP and their ranking.
 We combine this information in our draft cheat sheets so making decisions like the one explained above is easy.

 Don't Get Sentimental With Your Draft Picks

-The reason you can get one over on that Diggs devotee is because they're drafting with their heart instead of their heads.
-Don't be that person.
+Draft with your head, not with your heart.
 Homer-ism is an all too real disease in fantasy football leagues, and it's the leading cause of instant regret on draft day.
 Because while you were busy making a mental collage of you and your favorite team's receiver holding hands and getting into best bud-level shenanigans, your twinkly eyes likely missed out on an obviously better fantasy player.

 To borrow a quote from noted psychology expert Dwight Schrute, "Your heart is a wonderful thing.
 But it has made some terrible decisions."